L4Re/l4re.org/src/tutorials/hwpassthrough.rst

 guests and allows no access to the hardware devices of the host.
 For example, this pertains to the real time clock device used by Linux to display the actual date and time.
-Running the *date* command in a guest from the `Running multiple Linux guest VMs <MultipleVMs>`__ tutorial suggests the guest cannot figure out the exact time correctly:
+Running the *date* command in a guest from the :doc:`multiplevms` tutorial suggests the guest cannot figure out the exact time correctly:

 ::